bowo-prasetyo/forkbuild/docs/Architecture.md

 - The gizmo never knows about groups.
 A group selection is flattened to its member bricks before the gizmo ever sees it; the gizmo receives Selection -> items[] + bounds + pivot and nothing group-shaped.
-  Transform gestures change only brick transforms; group membership is untouched, and one undo restores every member.
+  Transform operations change only brick transforms; group membership is untouched, and one undo restores every member.
 - Pivot semantics are the 0.1.44 semantics, made visible.
 Single brick: the brick's own center.
 Multi-selection — manual or group-resolved: the union-bounds center.
 Rotation happens around that pivot.
 No special "group pivot" concept exists or is needed.
 - Session state stays out of history.
-TransformGizmoState plus the transient hover/active handle state (inactive, hovering-x/y/z/rotate, dragging-x/y/z/rotate) are session/render state.
+TransformGizmoState, the transient hover/active handle state, and gesture feedback are session/render state.
 They never enter CommandHistory and never serialize.
 - An active editing gesture temporarily owns the pointer.
 During a gizmo
-  drag: OrbitControls disabled (CameraController.setEnabled(false)), selection frozen (the controller holds the selection captured at pointer-down), hover/picking/marquee bypassed, keyboard swallowed except Escape (cancel).
+  drag: OrbitControls disabled (CameraController.setEnabled(false)), selection frozen, hover/picking/marquee bypassed, keyboard swallowed except Escape (cancel).
 Pointer-up commits and restores normal interaction.
 This generalizes the exclusivity principle the 0.1.45 marquee established.
 - Parity is structural.
-EditorSession and WorldNavigationSession wire the same gizmo renderer/controller design (constructed by RenderWorldUseCase / RenderWorldViewUseCase) against the same gesture contract and the same TransformMath.
+EditorSession and WorldNavigationSession wire the same gizmo renderer/controller design against the same gesture contract and the same TransformMath.
 Same gesture in either view -> byte-identical committed transforms, asserted directly by tests/InteractiveGizmo.test.js.
-The Editor had keyboard transform parity since 0.1.44; 0.1.46 closed the pointer surface gap.

 Dependency-direction note: TransformMath lives in application/, but renderer/TransformGizmoController needs it — and renderer/ must never